The Liberal Club Abertillery – The Central Snooker Club.

 As the club at this time never had a licence to sell alcohol and there was no provision to prepare food, the away teams in the various leagues and divisions post-match were entertained at the Highbury Club, Abertillery.

-In June 1983 I became a member of the Liberal & Labour Club – Central Club, Abertillery and was issued with my first Membership Card (as seen right) I joined the Snooker Teams, took great interest in the club and in the 1990s I was elected onto the Committee.
+In June 1983 I became a member of the Central Club and Institute, Abertillery and was issued with my first Membership Card (as seen right) I joined the snooker teams, took great interest in the club and in the 1990’s I was elected onto the committee.

-Mr David Edwards the marker at the club became the English Amateur Billiards Champion in 1987 and 1989, and he also reached the quarter finals in the World Amateur Billiards Championships held in India in 1987 and in my opinion was the best player the club had ever produced.
-He once made a 700 Billiard break and was making many century Snooker breaks whilst practising in the club.
+Mr David Edwards the marker at the club became the English Amateur Billiards Champion in 1987 and 1989, and he also reached the quarter finals in the World Amateur Billiards Championships in 1987 and in my opinion was the best player the club had ever produced.
+He once made a 700 billiard break and was making many century snooker breaks whilst practising in the club.

-Sadly, the club’s successful past could never be regained and, with the loss of many members, lack of interest in the sport in general and with losing revenue from the loss of the Citizens Advice Bureau, financially the club could not hold its head above the water.
+Sadly, the Liberal Club’s successful past could never be regained and, with the loss of many members, lack of interest in the sport in general and with losing revenue from the loss of the Citizens Advice Bureau, financially the club could not hold its head above the water.

-The Liberal Snooker Club, closed, put up for sale by the Committee, and was purchased by the Abertillery Council as a office for the Contractors who built the new Foundry Bridge.
-The money from the sale was shared by the members over the age of eighteen, who were all shareholders of the Club.
-Later the premises was purchased and converted into a Convenient Store.
+The Liberal Snooker Club, closed, put up for sale by the committee, and was purchased by the Abertillery council as a office for the contractors who built the new Foundry Bridge.
+The money from the sale was shared by the members over the age of eighteen, who were all shareholders of the club.